-The scope of the SBP system is limited to purchase of feedstock, chipping, storage and transport and the feedstock originates from primary feedstock with detailed records on forest of origin of all feedstock.
-The GHG profiling data can therefore be obtained through a quite simple routine and by use of reference values (BioGrace).
-The baseline and general procedures are in line with the Document 5A, 5B and 5C requirements and procedures.
-The BP has recorded data and prepared the ID5B Woodchip Data Report (SAR) v1-0 and the ID5C Static Biomass Profiling Data sheet v1-1.
+Since the scope of the SBP system is limited to purchase of feedstock, chipping, storage and transport and as the feedstock originates from primary feedstock with detailed records on forest of origin of all feedstock, the GHG profiling data can be obtained through a quite simple routine and by use of reference values (BioGrace).
+The baseline and general procedures are in line with the Document 5E requirements and procedures.
+The BP has prepared and maintained data for the SAR report for Woodchips with mobile chipping (SAR) v2.0.